‘Surround yourself with people who share your dreams and see your visions.’

 Tip of the month

 ‘There were days I wanted to give up and want to again take up a job, I would just shut myself from work that day.
-The next day I would begin fresh and with a positive attitude.
-I must say that my family and friends have been very supportive in my journey.’
+The next day I would begin fresh and with a positive attitude.’

 Jo Ketteringham, Owner Scriptease Television Ltd